-Eosinophilic Gastritis and/or Enteritis (EG/EEn)
+Eosinophilic Gastritis and/or Eosinophilic Duodenitis

-Eosinophilic Gastritis (EG) and/or Eosinophilic Enteritis (EEn, formerly referred to as EGE), are conditions characterized by chronic gastrointestinal symptoms with elevated eosinophils and mast cells in the stomach and/or small intestine (duodenum).
-Common symptoms of these diseases include abdominal pain, nausea, vomiting, diarrhea, abdominal cramping, bloating, loss of appetite and early satiety.
-Antolimab has been tested in a Phase 2 randomized, double-blind, placebo-controlled study in patients with EG/EEn.
+Eosinophilic gastritis (EG) and/or eosinophilic duodenitis (EoD), are conditions characterized by chronic gastrointestinal symptoms with elevated eosinophils and mast cells in the stomach and/or duodenum.
+Common symptoms of these diseases include abdominal pain, nausea, abdominal cramping, bloating, loss of appetite, early satiety, vomiting and diarrhea.
+Lirentelimab has been tested in a Phase 2 randomized, double-blind, placebo-controlled study in patients with EG/EoD (ENIGMA) and the results were published in the New England Journal of Medicine.
 The study met all prespecified primary and secondary endpoints, including eosinophil reduction and symptom improvements compared to placebo (see press release).

 Chronic urticarias are a group of inflammatory skin diseases caused by the inappropriate activation of mast cells in the skin resulting in severe itching, hives, and edema.
-Allakos has completed an open-label Phase 2a clinical trial evaluating antolimab in patients with multiple forms of chronic urticaria (see press release).
-Patients with chronic spontaneous urticaria (including both Xolair-naïve and Xolair-refractory), cholinergic urticaria or symptomatic dermographism experienced symptomatic improvement after treatment with antolimab.
+Allakos has completed an open-label Phase 2a clinical trial evaluating lirentelimab in patients with multiple forms of chronic urticaria (see press release).
+Patients with chronic spontaneous urticaria (including both Xolair-naïve and Xolair-refractory), cholinergic urticaria or symptomatic dermographism experienced symptomatic improvement after treatment with lirentelimab.

 Severe Allergic Conjunctivitis

 Severe allergic conjunctivitis is a group of severe ocular disorders resulting from allergic inflammation of the conjunctiva.
 Patients with severe allergic conjunctivitis suffer from persistent severe ocular pain, itching, photophobia (sensitivity to light), foreign body sensation, watering eyes, redness, swelling and the formation of papillae.
 Inflammation in these conditions is driven in large part by mast cells and eosinophils and, left untreated, can lead to vision loss.
 Many patients also suffer from other atopic conditions such as atopic dermatitis, asthma, and rhinitis.
 Allakos has conducted an open-label Phase 1b clinical trial in patients with three forms of severe allergic conjunctivitis (atopic keratoconjunctivitis, vernal keratoconjunctivitis, and perennial allergic conjunctivitis refractory to topical treatments; see press release).
-After treatment with antolimab in the Phase 1b study, there was a reduction of patient reported ocular symptoms and physician assessed signs and symptoms.
+After treatment with lirentelimab in the Phase 1b study, there was a reduction of patient reported ocular symptoms and physician assessed signs and symptoms.
 Patients also reported improvements in the severity of comorbid atopic dermatitis, asthma and rhinitis symptoms.

 Indolent Systemic Mastocytosis

 Indolent systemic mastocytosis (ISM) is a disorder where there are increased numbers of active mast cells throughout the body with heterogeneous symptoms related to mast cell inflammatory mediator release.
 Symptoms include diarrhea, abdominal pain, fatigue, severe itching, difficulty concentrating and headaches.
 Allakos has conducted an open-label Phase 1 clinical trial in patients with ISM (see press release).
-In this study, treatment with antolimab resulted in clinically meaningful improvements in symptoms and quality of life measures.
+In this study, treatment with lirentelimab resulted in clinically meaningful improvements in symptoms and quality of life measures.